 Manchester motorcyclist, Peter Collins, won the Inter-Continental speedway Final at Wembley Stadium in London on Saturday (26 June).

-Manchester motorcyclist, Peter Collins, won the Inter-Continental speedway Final at Wembley Stadium in London on Saturday (26 June).
+Background: Manchester motorcyclist, Peter Collins, won the Inter-Continental speedway Final at Wembley Stadium in London on Saturday (26 June).
 Collins beat off a strong challenge from New Zealand's Ivan Mauger to win the event.

 SYNOPSIS: The start of heat nine, with Australia's Phil Crump snatching the lead on the first lap.
 Crump has been tipped as a future world champion.